+IMPORTANT: Do not run a flexible gas connector inside the unit.
 If local codes allow the use of a flexible gas appliance connector, always use a new listed connector.
 Do not use a connector which has previously serviced another gas appliance.
-Massachusetts law requires that all flexible connectors be less than 36".
+Massachusetts law requires that all flexibile connectors be less than 36".

+The gas pipe gasket in the cabinet does not seal around a flexi-ble gas connector.
 It is important to have all openings in the cabinet burner compartment sealed for proper furnace operation.

-IMPORTANT: ENSURE that the furnace gas valve not be subjected to high gas line supply pressures.
+IMPORTANT: ENSURE that the furnace gas control valve not be subjected to high gas line supply pressures.

-DISCONNECT the furnace and its individual manual gas stop from the gas supply piping during any pressure testing that exceeds 1/2 PSIG.
+DISCONNECT the furnace and its individual shut-off valve from the gas supply piping during any pressure testing that exceeds 1/2 PSIG.
 (3.48 kPa).